vimeo/omnipay-vindicia/README.md

 ## Support

-This driver is very new and at this point may not be completely reliable.
 If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/Vimeo/omnipay-vindicia/issues), or better yet, fork the library and submit a pull request.

 If you are having general issues with Omnipay, we suggest posting on